In this Article

 Starting July 1 2024, couples in Singapore will be able to cite mutual agreement as a ground for divorce.
 Read this article to find out what you need to know about this new law.

-The introduction of Divorce by Mutual Agreement under Section 95 of the Women’s Charter is a welcome and significant change in divorce law, designed to foster an amicable and collaborative process that reduces acrimony (particularly for children), helping families to move forward in a positive way through a no-fault approach.
+The introduction of Divorce by Mutual Agreement under Section 95 of the Women’s Charter is a welcome and significant change in divorce law, designed to foster an amicable and collaborative process that reduces acrimony (particularly for children), helping families to move forward in a positive way through a no-fault divorce.
+A Divorce by Mutual Agreement promotes access to justice by providing couples with a more accessible and less adversarial process for divorce.

 It allows couples to initiate divorce proceedings without blaming each other for the breakdown of marriage.
 Both spouses must agree that their marriage is over and cannot be reconciled, leaving divorce as the only option to move forward with their individual lives.